numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 In the context of black-box optimization, the **runtime** to reach a target value, measured in number of function evaluations, satisfies all requirements.
-Runtime is well-interpretable and meaningful with respect to the real-world as it represents time needed to solve a problem. [#]_ Measuring number of function evaluations avoids the shortcomings of CPU measurements that depend on parameters like the programming language, coding style, machine used to run the experiment, etc., that are difficult or impractical to control.
+Runtime is well-interpretable and meaningful with respect to the real-world as it represents time needed to solve a problem.
+Measuring number of function evaluations avoids the shortcomings of CPU measurements that depend on parameters like the programming language, coding style, machine used to run the experiment, etc., that are difficult or impractical to control.
+If however algorithm internal computations dominate wall-clock time in a practical application, comparative runtime results *in number of function evaluations* can usually be adapted *a posteri* to reflect the practical scenario.

 .. [#] A variable which lives on a ratio scale has a meaningful zero, allows for division, and can be taken to the logarithm in a meaningful way.